SKOHscripts/Optimized-Chess-Puzzles/README.md

 ## 🏆 Transform Your Chess Vision

-This pack combines the best modern pedagogical practices:
+This deck combines the best modern pedagogical practices:
 - ✅ **Spaced repetition** for memory anchoring
 - ✅ **Forced visualization** to develop intuition
 - ✅ **Thematic diversity** for generalization
 - ✅ **Cognitively optimized interface** for concentration

-**Start your journey to tactical mastery today!** 🚀♟️
+**Start your journey to tactical mastery today!
+I hope you improve, that this deck is useful to you, and that you enjoy playing it.** 🚀♟️

 ***